 - Is your offering fit for purpose?
 Do the demographics of your patient base or your treatment mix mean you need to be able to offer longer finance terms and therefore need FCA authorisation?
-Alternatively, will offering six- and ten-months interest-free alone be sufficient to fulfil patient requirements?
+Alternatively, will offering six- and ten-months interest-free dental financing options alone be sufficient to fulfil patient requirements?

 - Make sure your team are onboard.
 You never know who a patient is going to speak to so it’s important the team are up to speed and knowledgeable about your offering so they can feel confident in discussing patient finance.

 - Think about where patient finance will fit into your patient journey.
 All practices should think about how, where, when and who will take care of these conversations.
 Having a defined patient journey that includes finance will naturally make it that bit easier to implement in practice.